This page provides information on EASA developments affecting the regulation of the operation at UK aerodromes.

 In October 2009 the European Parliament amended EC Regulation 216/2008 to EC Regulation 1108/2009 to increase EASA competencies to include the regulation of certain aerodromes.

 Some aerodromes in the UK now fall within the scope of EASA and will be subject to regulations set by EASA in the future.
-The EASA regulations are in the process of being drafted and are expected to come into force in 2013.
+The EASA regulations are being finalised and are expected to come into force in January 2014.

 Aerodromes fall within the scope of EASA if they meet all of the following requirements: